-For the purposes of the consolidated financial statements, the foreign companies had translated their financial results and position into EUR and, thereafter the presentation currency has been applied at the pegged rate of 1.95583.
+For the purposes of the consolidated financial statements, the foreign companies had translated their financial results and position into EUR.
 Any exchange differences have been recognised as a separate component of equity.

 2.23 Pension and Other Employee Benefits

 The Group has not developed and does not apply any post-employment employee benefit plans or any other post-employment long term benefits or benefit plans in the form of share-based payment or payment based on equity stakes.